 Your cat bringing up white, foamy vomit can be an alarming sight.
-But it’s important to determine if your cat is purging its stomach constantly or occasionally.
+So, it’s important to determine if your cat is purging its stomach constantly or occasionally.
 Other related symptoms are also key to an accurate diagnosis.

 White foam usually occurs because the cat’s stomach or intestines have become inflamed.
 Furballs, parasites, and food allergies are common causes of inflammation.
-Occasionally, foamy cat vomit is linked to other organs, such as the pancreas (pancreatitis).
+Occasionally, foamy cat vomit is linked to problems with other organs, such as the pancreas (pancreatitis).

-If you want to prevent your cat from vomiting white fluid in the future, you should try to improve their gastrointestinal (GI) health (stomach and intestines).
+If you want to prevent your cat from vomiting white fluid, then you should improve its gastrointestinal (GI) health (stomach and intestines).
 We’ll explain why most cases of foam vomiting in cats occur, what to do, and how to support your feline’s GI health.

 Why Your Cat Is Vomiting White Foam

 If your cat is throwing up regularly, this is not considered ‘normal.’
 However, most cats will vomit from time-to-time, and throwing up is not necessarily a sign of illness.

 Vomiting can sometimes be a behavioral issue, or it could be your cat’s way of expelling toxic substances.

 This can happen if the feeding area doesn’t feel safe for your cat.
 Kittens may also run off too soon after a meal because they enjoy playing.

 Cats may throw-up substances that their stomachs cannot process effectively.
 For example, cats eat grass, plants, and other vegetation for this reason.

-Cats do not have the right enzymes to process grass, so they’ll usually regurgitate it.
-Some specialists believe cats eat grass on purpose to help dislodge fur, bones, or things from their stomachs.
+Cats do not have the right enzymes in their digestive systems to process grass, so they’ll regurgitate it.
+Some experts believe that cats eat grass to dislodge fur, bones, or things from their stomachs.

 So, cats throw up for various reasons, not just because they are physically ill.
 Nevertheless, if it’s happening regularly, you should investigate why.

 Should I Be Worried That My Cat is Vomiting?

-Although occasional vomiting is not too concerning, you should seek immediate treatment for your cat in the following scenarios:
+Although occasional vomiting is not too concerning, you should seek treatment for your cat in the following scenarios:

 - Your cat has been vomiting for more than 24 hours.

-- Your cat is unable to eat or drink the day after vomiting (though it’s normal for cats to refuse food for up to 12 hours after vomiting)
+- Your cat is unable to eat or drink the day after vomiting.
+However, it’s normal for cats to refuse food for up to 12 hours after vomiting.

 - Breathing difficulties.